Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 Estrogen, the “female sex hormone,” can cause weight gain.
 Weight gain is very common during menopause as estrogen levels plummet.
 Conversely, high estrogen levels can also trigger weight gain.

-Some ways to manage your estrogen are to get plenty of fiber in your diet, eat more cruciferous vegetables, exercise more frequently, and add flaxseeds to your diet.
+Some ways to manage your estrogen levels include incorporating plenty of fiber into your diet, increasing your intake of cruciferous vegetables, exercising more frequently, and adding flaxseeds to your diet.

 Between 40 and 70% of people with PCOS (polycystic ovary syndrome) are overweight or obese.
 The exact cause of PCOS is still unknown, but patients with PCOS have increased levels of androgens and often have insulin resistance as well.

 Insulin resistance — whether caused by PCOS, diabetes, or obesity — triggers weight gain as well as other medical problems.
-When a person is insulin resistant, their body cannot effectively use insulin to control blood glucose levels.
+When a person is insulin-resistant, their body is unable to use insulin to regulate blood glucose levels effectively.

 This can result in several problems, including high insulin levels, weight gain, and elevated cholesterol levels.